thachp/use-cqrs/README.md

 ### Goals & Intentions
 This package will be considered a success if the following goals are achieved.

-1. More ubiquitous language between frontend and backend development; frontend and backend developers use the same domain-driven verbs and nouns in all layers on their application.
-Using ubiquitous language links to task-based thinking, which in the long-term benefits everyone in producing maintainable interfaces (UI / API) and improving user experiences.
+1. For more ubiquitous language between frontend and backend development, frontend and backend developers use the same domain-driven verbs and nouns in all application layers.

       ![goodbad](https://user-images.githubusercontent.com/1495371/147892717-a2885610-18cf-412d-9f51-acd3c665f60c.png)

     Avoid using HTTP / CRUD verbs to describe user actions.
 Use terms like “begin “or “complete” a “questionnaire“ if the web application is intended for users to submit a questionnaire.
+Using ubiquitous language links to task-based thinking, which in the long-term benefits everyone in producing maintainable interfaces (UI / API) and improving user experiences.

 2. Apply Single Responsiblity Principle (SRP) in developing React components.
 SRP is one of the SOLID principles, which state that a "module should be responsible to one, and only one, actor."
 A react component using CQRS must either do something or ask something, but never both.

      - A component must use either the useCommand() or useQuery hook but never both hooks.
      - A component may use multiple useEvent() but keep the count minimal.

-3. For more frontend developers to consider CQRS patterns and domain design principles in their frontend application, because its benefits are great.
-Frontend applications,too, could achieve maintainability and simplicity!
+3. For more frontend developers to consider CQRS patterns and domain design principles, frontend applications achieve higher maintainability and simplicity when CQRS is used.

 ### Installing